Stable Invariants for Multiparameter Persistence: The case .

 \section{The case $r\geq 2$.}

 Let $K$ be a finite field.
-In~\ref{cor redfinite} we proved that, for a simple noise system, calculating $\widehat{\text{rank}}_0G(\tau)$ requires only finitely many operations.
-For $r\geq 2$, one should not however expect to find a fast algorithm to do that.
-The aim of this section is to show that calculating $\widehat{\text{rank}}_0G(\tau)$ is in general an NP-hard problem if $r\geq 2$.
-This is in contrast with the case of $r=1$ where the complexity is closely related to the complexity of Gaussian elimination (this is the complexity of finding bar decompositions of such functors, see for example~\cite{MR2121296},~\cite{Edelsbrunner2002}).
+In~\ref{cor redfinite} we proved that, for a simple noise system, calculating $\widehat{\beta}_0G(\tau)$ requires only finitely many operations.
+For $r\geq 2$, one should not however expect to find an efficient algorithm to do that.
+The aim of this section is to show that calculating $\widehat{\beta}_0G(\tau)$ is in general an NP-hard problem if $r\geq 2$.
+This is in contrast with the case of $r=1$ where the complexity is closely related to the complexity of Gaussian elimination (this is the complexity of finding barcodes of such functors, see for example~\cite{MR2121296},~\cite{Edelsbrunner2002}).

-To show this NP-hardness we are going to compare calculating $\widehat{\text{rank}}_0G(\tau)$ with the RANK-3 problem introduced in \cite{minrank}.
+To show this NP-hardness we are going to compare calculating $\widehat{\beta}_0G(\tau)$ with the RANK-3 problem introduced in \cite{minrank}.
 The RANK-3 problem is an example of a more general problem which we now describe.

 \begin{point} {\bf Input:} a sequence $x_1,\ldots, x_k$ of vectors in $K^n$ and a sequence $L_1,\ldots, L_k$ of vector subspaces of $K^n$ each given by a system of linear equations. \end{point}

 \begin{point}{\bf Output:} $\text{min}\{\text{dim}(L)\ |\ L\text{ is a subspace of $K^n$ s.t.\ } x_s\in L+L_s\text{ for $1\leq s\leq k$}\}.$ \end{point}